Boxing777/2D-array/Readme.md

-pass 2D array with function use pointer <br>
+Pass 2D array with function use pointer <br>
 main file is 2D_array.c